metaseed/metaGo/README.md

 * select code block when moving cursor while hold shift key.
 * scroll the active line (contains cursor) to the screen center.

 ### go to any character on screen
+1. type *Alt+;* to tell I want to *go* somewhere.
+2. type the character(stands for location) on screen, metaGo will show you some codes encoded with character.
+3. type the code characters, you will *go* to that location.

+### select to any character on screen from cursor
+1. type *Alt+Shift+;* to tell I want to *select* to somewhere.
+2. type the character(stands for location) on screen, metaGo will show you some codes encoded with character.
+3. type the code characters, you will *select* to that location.

+### highlight features
+* code characters are based on priority, the more easier to type character has higher priority. i.e. 'k','j', and it's configurable, if you like.
+* code character decorator is encoded with 1 or 2 characters, the code characters around cursor are easier to type.
+* only encode characters on viewable screen area, so metaGo is faster.
+* even though your cursor is out of your viewable screen, metaGo still works!

 ![MetaGo.MetaJump](images/metago.jump.gif)
 ### scroll active line to the screen center
 ![MetaGo.Center](images/metago.center.gif)